xp-framework/compiler/README.md

 Example
 -------
-The following code can be used in all of PHP 7.1 (which is what it's written in) as well as PHP 7.0 and PHP 5.6:
+The following code can be used in all of PHP 7.1 (which is what it's written in) as well as PHP 7.0 and PHP 5.6.
+In the latter two cases, builtin functionality from newer versions is translated to work with the executing runtime.

 ```php
 <?php // In a file "HelloWorld.php"